Kia Mouriora te Kaiwharawhara Sanctuary to Sea

 Examples of key initiatives and high impact work include:

-• - Supporting mana whenua in their aspirations for the catchment partners; e.g. the establishment of Te Tini o Hākuturi (cultural monitoring kaitiaki group); the ambitious project to achieve legal personhood for the Kaiwharawhara.
+• Supporting mana whenua in their aspirations for the catchment; e.g. the establishment of Te Tini o Hākuturi (cultural monitoring kaitiaki group); the ambitious project to achieve legal personhood for the Kaiwharawhara.

 Who we work with

-The project is led by Zealandia Te Māra a Tāne, in partnership with mana whenua Taranaki Whānui Te Ūpoko o Te Ika, and has strategic leadership from CentrePort, Wellington City Council, Department of Conservation, Greater Wellington Regional Council, Morphum Environmental Ltd, GHD and Wellington Water.
+The project is led by Zealandia Te Māra a Tāne, in partnership with mana whenua Taranaki Whānui Te Ūpoko o Te Ika, and has strategic leadership from CentrePort, Wellington City Council, Department of Conservation, Greater Wellington Regional Council, Morphum Environmental Ltd and GHD.
 The wider Kaiwharawhara community are key stakeholders and drivers of our collective effort, and researchers support our work.
 We consider this whole-community approach as the only option for reversing the loss of biodiversity in Aotearoa New Zealand.

 How to get involved